byu-cpe/Maeser/sphinx-docs/development-setup/flask_example.md

 ```

 ### Initialize User Manager
 Creates a `UserManager` instance and registers the authenticators.
+Only register both LDAP and GitHub if you are planning on integrating both authentication methods into your project.
 ```python
 # Initialize user management with request limits
 user_manager = UserManager(